 Online contribution form

-Contributors of fewer than 1,000 records are encouraged to use the prescribed standard spreadsheet or the online forms.
+Contributors with small numbers of records may wish to use the online forms.
 Contributions to AAT, TGN, and ULAN may be made via the online Web form, where a click-through Letter of Agreement for the terms of contribution are explained.
 Within the forms, the scope and content of each field is explained via a link to the Editorial Guidelines.

 Who may contribute

 Contributors generally represent institutions or consortia such as museums, archives, special collections, visual resource collections, large national or international translation or cataloging projects, or others who catalog art.
 However, we welcome individual scholars or projects who wish to contribute, and more and more scholars and other experts are doing so.
-Institutions and scholars wishing to contribute to the vocabularies should consult the Quick Reference Guide for Contributions.
+Institutions, scholars, and other experts wishing to contribute to the vocabularies should consult the Quick Reference Guide for Contributions.

 Scope of acceptable contributions